 Organization of The Day

-Greeting Time-Teachers are ready to warmly greet each family upon arrival.
-Each family will create its unique rituals and saying good-bye to their child.
+Teachers are ready to warmly greet each family upon arrival.
+Each family will create its own unique rituals in saying good-bye to their child.
 Special messages and information for the educators are written in the communication log.
 Through engaging in quiet play, book reading, and welcoming the other children, parents and educators are all part of the greeting time.